The Bride Wore Black: Critical reaction

-Awards and nominations
+Accolades

 Influence

 The 1970 Jesus Franco film She Killed in Ecstasy, starring Soledad Miranda as the vengeful bride, has the same premise, but approaches the story in a more linear fashion.

 It inspired the 1971 Turkish film Melek mi, Şeytan mı.

 It inspired the 1976 Hindi film Nagin.

 The film was also the inspiration for Kate Bush's song "The Wedding List" on her album Never for Ever.

 Although Kill Bill by Quentin Tarantino tells a story with some similarities, such as the notebooks in which the brides cross off their victims' names once they have killed them, Tarantino has stated that he has never seen The Bride Wore Black.